 The Law Against Loneliness blog is published every week day at 3pm on The Lawyer website.
 It features regular columns such as Dog of the Day, Video of the Day and The Lawyer Listens.

-Shabnam is a senior associate in the enfranchisement team.
+Shabnam is a partner in the enfranchisement team.
 She specialises in lease extension and enfranchisement matters, primarily under the Leasehold Reform Housing and Urban Development Act 1993.
 Her work involves advising residents' freehold and management companies on various matters including block management, service charges and consultation requirements and rights for major works.
 Shabnam is able to advise on an array of issues surrounding acquisition.